 5) Don't exceed the recommended limits of submissions per day for the same domain.
 Otherwise, you may find that all your submissions are ignored.
 Some consultants feel it's dangerous to submit more than one page a day to an engine for a given website.
-See also Resources: Easy Website Builders for the description of "Automatic Search Engine Submission" included in Site Build It
+See also Resources: Easy Website Builders for the description of "Automatic Search Engine Submission" included in Solo Build It

 6) After a page has been included into the index, unless you make significant changes to the page or it's dropped from the index, don't submit this page again.
 If you've made significant changes to a page, resubmit it, but no sooner than a few weeks since your last submission.

 7) Work hard on building link popularity of your site.
 For example, while Google might spider it, your site won't be added to the database until someone else links to it.
 If you're in a big hurry, buy a second domain and put some unique content on it and cross-link your two sites.

 8) Sometimes the search engine submissions can be lost at random through technical errors and bugs.
 For example, if you're indexed and a spider visits when your site is down, you can be removed from the index.
 Therefore, it pays to monitor your search engine rankings carefully.

 - Search Engines:

 How to choose a fast and reliable service from the bulk of cheap hosting solutions.

 Easy way to build a professional looking site for commercial use or just for fun.